No. 4 Ohio State tops Penn State 92-82 for 7th straight win

 But they were forced to play a smaller lineup for the early moments of the second half and fell behind after Lundy got hot.
 The Penn State forward made three 3-pointers in a 2:14 span to put the Nittany Lions up 59-51 with 14:53 to play.

-But Washington picked up the pace as Liddell was sitting courtside in foul trouble.
+Washington picked up the pace as Liddell was sitting courtside in foul trouble.
 The Buckeyes’ guard scored seven points in 1:24 and drained a 3-pointer to give Ohio State a 72-64 lead with 8:58 left.

+“That’s a Final Four-caliber team,” Penn State interim coach Jim Ferry said.
+“I thought we came out and played really hard, we played really fast, we were the aggressor.
+Especially in the second half.”

 Penn State cut the deficit to four with 5:10 remaining, but couldn’t get any closer as the Buckeyes made nine of their final 11 free throws to close out the game.